Differential calculus over double Lie algebroids: Introduction

 \section{Introduction}

 Let $k$ be a field of characteristic 0.
-The pair $({\mathcal L}, \omega)$ is a Lie Rinehart algebra (\cite{Rinehart}) over a commutative $k$-algebra $A$ if ${\mathcal L}$ is endowed with a $k$-Lie algebra structure and an $A$-module structure, these two structures being linked by a compatibility relation involving the anchor $\omega$.
-There is a one to one correspondence (\cite{Kosmann}) between Lie Rinehart algebra structures on ${\mathcal L}$ and Gerstenhaber algebra structures on $\Lambda {\mathcal L}$.
-If $A$ is smooth and ${\mathcal L}$ is a finite projective $A$-module, then ${\mathcal L}$ is a Lie algebroid.
-Lie Rinehart algebras generalize at the same time $A$-Lie algebras (case where $\omega$ is 0) and the Lie algebra of derivations over $A$ (then $\omega=id$).
-A Poisson smooth algebra gives rise to a Lie Rinehart algebra structure (on ${\mathcal L}=\Omega^1$ ) and this is also true for quasi Poisson smooth $G$-algebras (\cite{B-C}, then ${\mathcal L}=\Omega^1 \oplus \Gamma (N\times {\mathfrak g}))$.
+The pair $({\mathcal L}, \omega)$ is a Lie--Rinehart algebra (\cite{Rinehart}) over a commutative $k$-algebra $A$ if ${\mathcal L}$ is endowed with a $k$-Lie algebra structure and an $A$-module structure where the two structures are linked by a compatibility relation involving the anchor $\omega$.
+There is a one-to-one correspondence (\cite{Kosmann}) between Lie--Rinehart algebra structures on ${\mathcal L}$ and Gerstenhaber algebra structures on $\Lambda_A {\mathcal L}$ (where $\Lambda_A {\mathcal L}$ is the exterior algebra of ${\mathcal L}$).
+If $A$ is smooth and ${\mathcal L}$ is a finitely generated projective $A$-module, then ${\mathcal L}$ is the $A$-module of global sections of a Lie algebroid.
+Lie--Rinehart algebras generalize at the same time $A$-Lie algebras (case where $\omega$ is 0) and the Lie algebra of derivations over $A$ (then $\omega=id$).
+A Poisson smooth algebra gives rise to a Lie--Rinehart algebra structure (on ${\mathcal L}=\Omega^1$) and this is also true for quasi-Poisson smooth $G$-algebras (\cite{A-KS-M}, \cite{B-C}, if $X$ is a Poisson manifold, then ${\mathcal L}=\Omega^1_X \oplus \Gamma (X\times {\mathfrak g}))$.
 Lie algebroids have been extensively studied and used, in particular in Poisson geometry.
-A Lie Rinehart algebra defines a differential $d_{\mathcal L}$ on the algebra $\wedge _A {\mathcal L}^*$.
-In the case of a $A$-Lie algebra, we recover the Cartan -Eilenberg complex.
+A Lie--Rinehart algebra ${\mathcal L} $ defines a differential $d_{\mathcal L}$ on the graded algebra $\Lambda _A {\mathcal L}^*$.
+In the case of an $A$-Lie algebra, we recover the Cartan--Eilenberg differential.
 In the case where ${\mathcal L}=Der (A)$ (with $A$ smooth), we recover the de Rham differential.
-In the case where ${\mathcal L}=\Omega^1(N)$ ($N$ being a Poisson manifold), we recover the Lichnerowicz-Poisson cohomology.
+In the case where ${\mathcal L}=\Omega^1(X)$ ($X$ being a Poisson manifold), we recover the Lichnerowicz--Poisson differential.
 More generally a differential calculus has been developed for Lie algebroids (\cite{E-L-W}).

 In this article, we are interested in the case where $A$ is not necessarily commutative.
-As in \cite{VdB1} and \cite{VdB2}, we follow a non commutative version of differential geometry based on a Kontsevitch idea : for a property of a non commutative $k$-algebra to have a geometric meaning, it should induce (through a trace map) standard geometric properties on all representation spaces $Rep(A,N)=Hom(A, Mat_N(k))$ for all integer $N$.
+As in \cite{VdB1} and \cite{VdB2}, we use a non commutative version of differential geometry based on an idea of Kontsevitch : For a property of a non commutative $k$-algebra to have a geometric meaning, it should induce (through a trace map) a standard geometric property on all representation spaces $Rep(A,N)=Hom(A, Mat_N(k))$, for all integer $N$.
 The coordinate ring of $Rep (A,N)$ is